Serphyus/Centox/README.md

 ## Disclaimer

 This project was designed for testing purposes __ONLY__ and is not to be used without explicit permission.
-Hacking without permission not encouraged and the author is not responsible for any illegal use of this tool.
+Hacking without permission is not encouraged and the author is not responsible for any illegal use of this tool.

 ## Installation